 The library uses a number of factors to evaluate titles to add to the collection.
-Journals requested by faculty, those heavily requested through interlibrary loan, titles embargoed or not available online, cost, and titles supporting programs of study offered at DYC are given first priority.
+Journals requested by faculty, those heavily requested through interlibrary loan, titles embargoed or not available online, cost, and titles supporting programs of study offered at D'Youville are given first priority.

 Cancellations and Exchanges

 There are a variety of reasons the collection is evaluated and titles are selected for cancellation.
 The following criteria are considered in the decision to cancel a print journal subscription: